eneroh/kql/README.md

 # kql

 ## Summary
-This README houses my kql queries.
+This README houses queries that I have utilized during my work in the field.
 Inspiration for this document, my upskilling and some queries goes to reprise99.
-Essentially this houses queries that I have utilized during my work in the field.

 ```kql
 CommonSecurityLog